Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Introduction

 {\paragraph{Extensive empirical study.} Our final contribution is an extensive empirical joint calibration study detailed in Section~\ref{S:empiricalcalibration}.
-A total of 1,422 days of SPX and VIX joint implied volatility surfaces between August 2011 to September 2022 were calibrated.
+A total of 1,422 days of SPX \& VIX joint implied volatility surfaces between August 2011 to September 2022 were calibrated.
 Interestingly, the \textit{conventional one-factor Markovian continuous stochastic volatility model} outperforms, in all market conditions, its rough and non-rough path-dependent counterparts, with the same number of calibrated parameters.
 A possible explanation for this performance lies in the unconstrained values of $H$ that can be pushed below zero once calibrated, something not possible for the rough fractional kernels. }

 \paragraph{Outline of the paper.} To ease the reading, and to satisfy not-so-patient readers who are (more) interested in our main findings regarding the empirical joint calibration, we chose to present our empirical performance comparison between different models for the joint calibration problem in Section~\ref{S:empiricalcalibration}, right after the introduction of our class of \textit{Gaussian polynomial volatility} models in Section~\ref{gpvm}.
-Our generic fast pricing methods are postponed to later sections: Section \ref{S:VIXpricing} develops a generic, fast and accurate pricing method for VIX derivatives in our class of models based on functional quantization, and Section \ref{S:SPXpricing} extends the previous quantization approach and combines it with Neural Networks to obtain a generic, fast and accurate pricing method for SPX derivatives.
-Finally, Appendix \ref{A:formulae} collects some integral formulae and Appendix \ref{B:jc} contains additional calibration graphs.
+Our generic fast pricing methods are postponed to later sections: Section \ref{S:VIXpricing} develops a generic, fast, and accurate pricing method for VIX derivatives in our class of models based on functional quantization, and Section \ref{S:SPXpricing} extends the previous quantization approach and combines it with Neural Networks to obtain a generic, fast and accurate pricing method for SPX derivatives. {Finally, Appendix \ref{A:formulae} collects some integral formulae, Appendix \ref{B:jc} contains additional calibration graphs, and Appendix \ref{C:nn_rss} showcases the Neural Network's capability to reduce Monte Carlo noise}.